establishment of the basics of this technique, learning centering on the

 Entrance requirements:

-completion of course T6 or experience
+completion of course T5 or experience at this level

 Length of the course:

-total of 55 hours (7 days), 7 hours of theory + 48 hours of
+total of 55 hours (7 days), 14 hours of theory + 41 hours of practice

 Contents of the course: